 Center Valley is a somewhat small town located in the state of Pennsylvania.
 With a population of 11,767 people and two constituent neighborhoods, Center Valley is the 108th largest community in Pennsylvania.

 Center Valley home prices are not only among the most expensive in Pennsylvania, but Center Valley real estate also consistently ranks among the most expensive in America.

-Center Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Center Valley is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Center Valley who work in office and administrative support (15.38%), management occupations (12.64%), and sales jobs (10.37%).
+Center Valley is a decidedly white-collar town, with fully 85.63% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Center Valley is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Center Valley who work in office and administrative support (14.63%), sales jobs (14.40%), and management occupations (11.84%).

-The per capita income in Center Valley in 2010 was $37,706, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $150,824 for a family of four.
-However, Center Valley contains both very wealthy and poor people as well.
+The per capita income in Center Valley in 2010 was $40,970, which is wealthy relative to Pennsylvania and the nation.
+This equates to an annual income of $163,880 for a family of four.

 The most common language spoken in Center Valley is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Spanish and Polish.